Eshaofficial/Smart-Waste-Classifier/README.md

 Upload an image of waste material.

-The model classifies it into Biodegradable, Recyclable, or Hazardous.
+The model classifies it into various classes.

 📊 Results